 Have you recently had or are you about to undergo ostomy surgery?
-It can be a challenge to adjust to life with an ostomy bag.
-This is especially true during the healing period after ostomy surgery.
+Adjusting to life with an ostomy bag can be challenging, especially during the healing period after surgery.
 However, because each person with an ostomy is unique, each individual’s experience with a new ostomy may also differ.

-The key to an optimal experience with adjusting to your new ileostomy, urostomy, or colostomy bag is to have the right resources, ostomy products, and support.
-So let’s start with these top ten tips for the transition to life with an ostomy bag.
+The key to an optimal experience adjusting to your new ileostomy, urostomy, or colostomy bag is having the right resources, ostomy products, and support.
+So, let’s start with these top ten tips for the transition to life with an ostomy bag.

 10 Tips for Adjusting to Life with an Ostomy Bag